 RESULTS AND DISCUSSION

-The results obtained from the present investigation, as well as relevant discussion, are summarized under the following heads:

-Studies on the Population dynamics of okra insect pests with weather parameters given in the table below.
-The occurrence of white fly, Bemisia tabaci (Genn.) in the 2022 Kharif season commenced from the 28th standard week (July second week) with an average of 1.83 no. of white flies per plant.
-The white fly population increased and gradually reached the peak level of 25.56 no. of white flies/plant at the 37th standard week (September second week).
-The occurrence of jassid, Amrasca biguttula biguttula, in the 2022 Kharif season commenced from the 29th standard week (July Third week) with an average of 1.45 jassids/plant.
-The jassid population increased and gradually reached the peak level of 11.09 jassids/plant at the 34th standard week (August Third week).
-The occurrence of red cotton bug, Dysdercus cingulatus, in the 2022 Kharif season commenced from the 33rd standard week (August Third week) with an average of 0.75 adults/ plant.
-The Red cotton bug population increased and gradually reached the peak level of 16.53 adults/ plant at the 39th standard week (September fourth week).
+Studies on the population dynamics of okra insect pests with weather parameters given in the table below.
+The occurrence of white fly, Bemisia tabaci (Genn.) in the 2022 Kharif season commenced from the 28th standard week (July second week) with an average of 1.83 white flies per plant.
+The white fly population increased and gradually reached the peak level of 25.56 white flies/plant at the 37th standard week (second week of September).
+The occurrence of jassid, Amrasca biguttula biguttula, in the 2022 Kharif season commenced from the 29th standard week (third week of July ) with an average of 1.45 jassids/plant.
+The jassid population increased and gradually reached the peak level of 11.09 jassids/plant at the 34th standard week (third week of August).
+The occurrence of red cotton bug, Dysdercus cingulatus, in the 2022 Kharif season commenced from the 33rd standard week (third week of August ) with an average of 0.75 adults/ plant.
+The red cotton bug population increased and gradually reached the peak level of 16.53 adults/ plant at the 39th standard week (September fourth week).
 The occurrence of shoot and fruit borer, Earias vitella, in the 2022 Kharif season commenced from the 34th standard week (August Third week) with an average of 0.83 larvae per plant.
 The shoot and fruit borer population increased and gradually reached the peak level of 5.92 larvae per plant at the 37th standard week (September, second week).
 The present investigation supports the observation of Rawat et al. (2019).
-The incidence of aphid was recorded at 29th SMW (standard meteorological week) to 39 SMW, while whitefly at 30th to 39 SMW and hoppers at 30th to 39th SMW.
-The result revealed that the peak incidence of aphid population was observed at 29.70 aphids/3 leaves in the 36th standard week, followed by whitefly 12.13 whitefly/ 3 leaves in the 37th SMW, and leaf hoppers 11.13 leaf hoppers/ 3 leaves.
+The incidence of aphid was recorded at 29th SMW (standard meteorological week) to 39 SMW, The result revealed that the peak incidence of aphid population was observed at 29.70 aphids/3 leaves in the 36th standard week, followed by whitefly 12.13 whitefly/ 3 leaves in the 37th SMW, and leaf hoppers 11.13 leaf hoppers/ 3 leaves.

 Table 1.
 Population dynamics of insect pests on okra during the kharif season in 2022.